raneric/ingedata-dev-test/README.md

     - No authentication for now so the user data is based on a DUMMY_USER no constant defined in `ingedata-dev-test/client/src/utils/appConstant.js`
     - Admin endpoints are assumed to be protected (even if not implemented yet).
     - The system supports only one type of room price (no discounts or promo logic).

 #### Limitations
     - No user authentication implemented yet.
+    - Using typescript on the back-end would have improved abstraction, like for the repository pattern where controllers still use concrete classes.
+Although it adds an abstraction between the model and the controller, we can’t change the database without modifying the repository which does not respect the open-closed principle.
+With an abstraction using an interface and dependency injection for example will add a full abstraction between the repository and the model.
     - No role-based authorization - all routes are publicly accessible.
     - Limited error feedback on the frontend UI.
     - Admin stats are basic limited to the current month a filter should have done.